aurrelhebert/WarpScript-tutorials/02_Geo_Time_Serie/README.md

 ## Manipulate the GTS - Compute the mean price of this station

 To compute the mean of all the values that belongs to a GTS, only one function is necessary in WarpScript: [MUSIGMA](http://www.warp10.io/reference/functions/function_MUSIGMA/).
 This function need a GTS on top of stack, and will put the mean and the standard deviation of the GTS on the stack.
+The standard deviation is now on top of stack, to delete it, use the function [DROP](http://www.warp10.io/reference/functions/function_DROP/), that delete the element on top of the stack.
+By doing this, you should now have the mean value of this GTS on top of the stack.

 Open and complete the gts_02.mc2 file, and execute it to get this station mean fuel price during the month of november.